Moutontone/TL-Projet/README.md

 Senario 1 -> model found int the paper [ref].
 We know how to use the solver and we are now tried the model.

 Goal: senario 2 find a modelisation. senario 1: ameliorer le code et mieux comprendre le solver.
 Thibk about fairnes

+Start the redaction of the Rapport on Overleaf.
+Starting finding definitions for fairness.